A Clarion Call: Clearing the Way to the King

 “Christ Himself gave the apostles, the prophets, the evangelists, the pastors and teachers, to equip His people for works of service, so that the body of Christ may be built up…” (Eph.
 4:11-12).

+Yet what we see practiced in many places is the exact opposite of what Scripture calls for.
 The result?
 Training that looks more like meeting institutional expectations than fostering true personal transformation.
 People are trained in classroom settings, receive certificates of completion, and are declared “discipled”—while actual practice, personal application, and reflective growth are minimal or absent.
 These ineffective systems continue to be upheld as the standard path to maturity.
 The spiritual meal may look official and well-presented, but its nutritional value is shockingly low, and its practical impact consistently proven ineffective—not just by research studies into church practices, but by the lack of fruit we see.
 If someone can sit in a church for ten years and still feel unprepared to disciple others, that’s a travesty.
 And the blame does not lie with the people alone—it begins with our leaders and their chosen methods, methods that are ineffective yet stubbornly preserved.

 And yet, part of the problem runs even deeper.
 We are creatures of habit.
 Left unchallenged, we return to the familiar—not because it’s right, but because it’s comfortable.
 Biblical change demands energy and perseverance.
 To discard the old and embrace the new, to walk in biblical patterns that genuinely form disciples, requires sustained effort and long-term commitment.
 Too often, we settle for ineffective models simply because we don’t desire transformation enough to endure the strain of change.